 A hospital system contacted Atlantic.Net to help them setup a storage and sharing site that would meet HIPAA-compliance standards.
 The site would allow the developers to create various folders for each of the organization’s hospitals so that each could upload its patient reports.
 Access to this site would be limited to two users per hospital, whose unique login credentials would enable them to enter the site and download the folder and data related to their own hospital – while blocked from being able to see or access the folders of other hospitals.

-Atlantic.Net offered to configure and manage server-side HIPAA compliant solution.
+Atlantic.Net offered to configure and manage a server-side HIPAA compliant storage solution.
 While the infrastructure and security is from Atlantic.Net, the underlying software platform is from Nextcloud.

 How Does Nextcloud Help Deliver HIPAA Compliance?

 Nextcloud is designed for secure productivity along with ease-of-use.
 You do not want the user’s experience to be complicated – especially not in the critical environment of healthcare, in which errors can have devastating consequences.
 Access is clear.
 Everything is visible to those who are authorized to see it.

 File Access Control is a key capability of Nextcloud that allows organizations to maintain compliance.
 Through FAC, you can build policy and legal guidelines into your processes.
 You can create strict rules that prevent anyone from viewing, uploading, or downloading who does not have proper authorization based on various characteristics.